French Silk Shooters

-- 1 large pasteurized egg–Davidson's Safest Choice brand preferred*
+- 1 large pasteurized egg--Davidson's Safest Choice brand preferred*

-- 1/3 cup heavy whipping cream
+- ⅓ cup heavy whipping cream

 - 2 tablespoons powdered sugar

-- 1/2 teaspoon vanilla
+- ½ teaspoon vanilla

 - In the bowl of a stand mixer with the paddle attachment, cream butter and sugar for about 2 minutes, till light and fluffy.
-Stop and scrape sides of bowl with spatula frequently during the mixing process.
+Stop and scrape the sides of the bowl with a spatula frequently during the mixing process.

-- Whip cream with a splash of vanilla, a couple tablespoons of powdered sugar and Whip-It, if desired.
+- Whip cream with a splash of vanilla, a couple tablespoons of powdered sugar, and Whip-It, if desired.
 Top each shooter with whipped cream and raspberry or chocolate curls if desired.

 Adapted from Jean Webster.